WaleedChayeb/Syriatech.org/README.md

 ```

 ## Contributing
-Syriatech.org is under MIT License, you can fork it and develop any new feature you want then if its working fine we will publish it to the running website.
+Syriatech.org is under MIT License, you can fork it to develop any new feature, then if its working fine I will publish it to the running website.
 The credit of the new feature will be for the developer and it will hold his/her name as a feature title.

+You can also replicate this project to build another community, link: Lebtech, Egytech, Iraqtech ... etc Please reach out if you have any related question:

+Waleed Chayeb
+waleedchayeb2@gmail.com

-Please follow the change log here:
+Follow the project changes log here:
 [Syriatech.org/log](http://syriatech.org/log)